 Mutual fund trading fees (broker commissions)

 Many no-load mutual funds carry broker commission charges whenever I purchase or redeem shares.
 These fees can be steep and are priced very differently at various brokerage firms.
 For example, I’ll may pay $19.99 at E*Trade when buying or selling mutual funds; $49.95 at Fidelity for the purchase of non-Fidelity funds; and $49.99 at TD Ameritrade for trades on transaction-fee funds.
-Schwab charges $76 for purchases and $0 for redemptions.
-Fidelity offers broker-assisted trades but these can cost as much as $250.
+Schwab charges up to $49.95 for purchases on funds that aren’t classified as OneSource or Schwab funds.

 Brokerage firms that have a large roster of no-transaction-fee, no-load mutual funds tend to have steeper trading costs on no-load mutual funds.
-To minimize costs associated with buying funds from a broker, I can look for no-transaction-fee, no-load funds or buy directly from the fund company if possible.
+To minimize costs associated with buying funds from a broker, look for no-transaction-fee, no-load funds or buy directly from the fund company if possible.

 Mutual fund and ETF operating expenses